How to record a great video message

 - Try and choose an attractive location if you can, or somewhere that means something to the recipient.
 Make sure that there is nothing distracting behind you.

 - If your message is interrupted by background noise, stop and start again when it’s quiet.
-Don’t point the camera directly into the sun.

 - If you are filming inside, avoid a dimly lit room.
 Try and get natural light from a window on you and not the background.
 If it’s still too dark, turn on as many lights as you can but don’t stand directly underneath.
 Use the settings on your camera to change the exposure.